Border procedure (border and transit zones)

 • Moraviţa: There are two rooms specially designed for the border procedure.
 There is no courtyard where asylum seekers may go out.

-• Timișoara“TraianVuia” Airport: There is a separate building designed for the border procedure.
+• Timișoara “TraianVuia” Airport: There is a separate building designed for the border procedure.
 The building has three rooms, each of the rooms have 4 or 5 beds, 2 toilets, 4 showers and a kitchen.
 The building has a courtyard where people may go out, but only under supervision, as they are under a closed regime.

 According to the director of the Regional Centre of Timișoara, there was one asylum application made in 2022 at the border-crossing Moravita and it was rejected.
+There was no available data for 2023.

 In 2022 there were 551 asylum applications processed under the border procedure, according to IGI-DAI.
 The main countries of origin of the applicants were Ukraine, Afghanistan, Syria, Russia and Cuba.[13]